ethereum-optimism/op-analytics/sphinx/dataplatform/architecture.md

 The file format used is always Parquet.

 Below we show some example root paths in GCS.
-These paths are for a family of tables called `blockbatch` (for the approach used to process them).
+These paths are for a family of tables called `blockbatch`.
 As you can see we have multiple levels of
 neseting:

 <div style="text-align: left;">